 Email marketing is easier for busy creators to manage

 Running a business as a creator often means making decisions on what is worth your time.
 So when it comes to marketing, you ideally want to find a marketing groove that requires the least amount of time and effort for the most results.

 Email is the answer.
 Here’s why:

-Finally, email can be 100% text-based (with no visual elements) and still be effective, so you don’t have to spend time creating graphics unless you want to.
+Finally, they can be 100% text-based (with no visual elements) and still be effective, so you don’t have to spend time creating graphics unless you want to.

-On the flip side, using email marketing software like ConvertKit makes designing beautiful emails easy and fast with drag-and-drop templates, even if you have zero design skills.
+On the flip side, using email marketing platforms like ConvertKit makes designing beautiful emails easy and fast with drag-and-drop templates, even if you have zero design skills.

 Speaking of results, email marketing has proven time and again to deliver.
 For example, did you know that customers who purchase through email spend 138% more?

-And the ROI of email is four times higher than any other marketing channel!
+And the ROI is four times higher than any other marketing channel!

 For time-strapped creators, email marketing will give you the return on investment you need to keep your marketing efforts sustainable.

 To start growing your email marketing list, all you need is an email marketing software and a way to capture email addresses, like a landing page.
 You don’t need marketing collateral, a team, or an expert to get started.